-Before leaving, Mars and I dropped by the Salvation Army in Pacific Beach to pick up some much needed rain gear and cold weather clothing.
-We rummaged the store and as luck would have it found matching yellow fisherman's raincoats and matching pairs of brown rubber galoshes, which we thought we'd need to stay dry in the torrential Humboldt Country rain.
-We also picked up two light polyester jackets, two pairs of wool hats and cloth gloves, and a few thick sweaters, all in good secondhand condition.
+Before leaving, Mars and I dropped by the Salvation Army in Pacific Beach to pick up some rain gear and cold weather clothing.
+While overzealously rummaging the store we found matching pairs of yellow fisherman's raincoats and brown rubber galoshes, items we thought we'd need to stay dry in the torrential Humboldt Country rain.
+We thought wrong, wearing the surplus rain gear only a few times.
+We also picked up two wool beanies, two pairs of cotton gloves, two light polyester jackers, and several cotton and synthetic sweaters, all in decent secondhand condition.

-A few days later, while packing our clothes and belongings into Gary's Subaru Outback, I stole a down-filled vest jacket from one of my other roommates, a coke dealer named Ron, who'd left the navy blue garment in the closet of his unlocked bedroom door.
-I'm not sure what possessed me to do so.
-Years later, the theft would come back to haunt me when I ran into Ron one night at Diego's disco in PB.
+A few days later, while packing our clothes and belongings into Gary's Subaru Outback, I went into the unlocked bedroom of one of my other roommates, Ron, and took a down-filled, navy-blue vest jacket from his closet.
+I'm not sure what possessed me to steal the garment.
+The theft would come back to haunt me years later when I ran into Ron at Diego's disco in PB.

-Drunk and jovial, I got all excited about seeing him again, completely forgetting about swiping his stylish The North Face jacket.
+Drunk and jovial and excited to see him again, I forgot all about swiping his stylish The North Face jacket.

 "Hey!
 Ronny, is that you?"
 I guffawed loudly.